 Well hello, I am xXCrazyBarksXx (OCE Lv.30 Australia) and I have been playing League of Legends for over one and a half years.

 I am a passionate Teemo player, and after realising that my favourite Teemo guide will never see an update ever again, I made contact with fellow Greek Ferrovial (the last owner of this guide).

 I have been given the permission to update this guide by Ferrovial after a chat with him as he has moved on from league of legends.

 Just like Ferrovial, "From the beginning of my experience with this game, I have been extremely passionate and have been striving to understand not only the basics, but advanced tactics, builds and concepts of this game."

 I always believed that On-Hit Teemo was the best Teemo.
 But as I gained more experience throughout the game, I realised he had his advantages and disadvantages.

 When league moved to season 3, a lot of changes had occurred.
 A lot of new items, masteries and gameplay changes were made.

-With the start of season 3, we have seen a significant increase of AP Teemo's using the new items such as Liandry's Torment and Nashor's Tooth making him much more viable.
+With the start of season 3, we have seen a significant increase of AP Teemo's using the new items such as Liandry's Anguish and Nashor's Tooth making him much more viable.
 Other Teemo builds received a lot of other changes to many on-hit items such as the removal of Malady, Madred's Bloodrazor, as well as the big changes to Wit's End, Frozen Mallet, and many other factors such as the big changes to attack speed.

 AP Teemo got a damage and annoyance increase to his mushrooms and On-hit Teemo got some new items, such as Runaan's Hurricane and Blade of the Ruined King, adding the much needed teamfight potential and sustain to Teemo.